 Sleeping propped up and eating small frequent meals might help with some pregnancy problems, but some pains aren't as easy to tackle.
 Other painful guests that might make an appearance are sciatica, sacroiliac pain, and pubic symphysis dysfunction.
 The weight of your uterus, amniotic sac, and the baby can put pressure on your tailbone, which is behind your uterus.
 Baby bones pressing on mommy's bones can result in discomfort.
 If you add hormones that help all your joints and ligaments to relax in preparation for birth, the pain can become unbearable.

 Job one will be taking some pressure off your aching tailbone.
 If you work at a desk, you'll want to find an ergonomic chair or check out a donut pillow to take some weight off your pointy parts.
 Some moms-to-be make early use of their nursing pillows to sit on to relieve the stress.
-With a donut type shape and soft cushioning, this product can do double duty as a pregnancy prop and nursing assistant.
+With a donut-type shape and soft cushioning, this product can double as a pregnancy prop and nursing assistant.
 Moving around can also help, and if you can, you should try to get up every few hours and take a short stroll.
 Alternatively, if you've been on your feet, take a break and let the barking dogs rest.

 - American Pregnancy Association - Week 32